Unborn20/Dealer-Network/README.md

 npm run migrations
 ```

-## Download all the dependencies
+If you want down the migrations you can use:
 ```
-npm i --save
+npm run down-migrations
 ```

 ## Run the API